Marijuana Freedom and Opportunity Act

 They hope to earn bipartisan support in Congress as no republican has currently signed on.

 This bill is yet another notch in the belt for the growing support of cannabis in the past few months from those with influence on Capitol Hill:

-- The FDA a marijuana-based drug for childhood seizures;
+The FDA approved a marijuana-based drug for childhood seizures;

-- John Boehner, Ohio Republican who served 24 years in the US House of Representatives including extended time as Republic Leader, who was strongly , came out wanting to de-schedule cannabis for better research to help veterans and the opioid problem;
+John Boehner, Ohio Republican who served 24 years in the US House of Representatives including extended time as Republic Leader, who was strongly against cannabis, came out in favor wanting to de-schedule cannabis for better research to help veterans and the opioid problem;

-- Sen. Mitch McConnell, Kentucky Republican and Majority Leader, introducing legislation to , a nonpsychoactive byproduct of cannabis whose industrial production was allowed freely during WWII;
+Sen. Mitch McConnell, Kentucky Republican and Majority Leader , introducing legislation to permanently decriminalize hemp, a nonpsychoactive byproduct of cannabis whose industrial production was allowed freely during WWII;

-- As mentioned in a , a bill introduced to shield state compliant cannabis businesses from the federal government was introduced earlier this month by Sen. Elizabeth Warren, Massachusetts Democrat, and Sen. Cory Gardner, Colorado Republican; and
+As mentioned in a previous blog, a bill introduced to shield state compliant cannabis businesses from the federal government was introduced earlier this month by Sen. Elizabeth Warren, Massachusetts Democrat, and Sen. Cory Gardner, Colorado Republican; and

 President Donald Trump told Sen. Cory Gardner he will support efforts to protect states that have legalized marijuana, despite the hard lined stance his administration has been taking, according to a statement from the senator.

 Full Text of Act here